AirPorter

 Users can expedite their journey through the airport with Fast Pass and Smart Car integrations.

 Smart Cars are available to transport users directly to their gates after the security checkpoints.
-With connectivity to the gate agents, Smart Cars can alert staff about the users’ status and imminent arrival.
+With connectivity to the gate agents, Smart Cars can alert staff about users' statuses and imminent arrival.

-While our group identified many potential areas for improvement within airports, we weren’t confident of the direction we should take until we conducted more research and testing.
-After we narrowed down on a problem, we also weren’t sure of what elements our IoT should be made of.
-We needed to test multiple solutions to figure out which solutions best addressed user needs, as well as which types of technologies existed within users’ comfort zones.
+While our group identified many potential areas for improvement within airports, we weren't confident about the direction we should take until we conducted more user research and testing.
+After we narrowed down on the problem, we also weren't sure of what elements of our IoT system should be made of.
+We needed to test multiple solutions to figure out which solutions best addressed user needs, as well as which types of technologies existed within users' comfort zones.